A+

 Cost Of Living Quick Facts

-• The cost of living in Fairfield is equal to the Iowa average
+• The cost of living in Fairfield is 2% lower than the Iowa average

 • Iowa general sales tax is 18% higher than the national average